flutter/website/src/development/accessibility-and-localization/internationalization.md

 that allows for (the typically rare) situation where a section of your application needs to be localized to a different locale than the locale configured for your device.

-To observe this behavior, let's add a `Localizations.override` and a simple `CalendarDatePicker`:
+To observe this behavior, add a call to `Localizations.override` and a simple `CalendarDatePicker`:

 <?code-excerpt "gen_l10n_example/lib/examples.txt (CalendarDatePicker)"?>
 ```dart